 Graduate Research in the United States Fellowship (GRUF)

-The Graduate School of Arts & Sciences has established a new fellowship program, the Graduate Research in the United States.
-Fellowship (GRUF), to support research by GRS doctoral students whose field-based or archival research requires travel to and a period of residence in another city/state within the United States.
-This fellowship is open to students from any GRS department or program whose research needs additional sources of funding for extramural activities.
+The Graduate School of Arts & Sciences has established a fellowship program, the Graduate Research in the United States.
+Fellowship (GRUF), to support research by GRS PhD and MFA students whose field-based or archival research requires travel to and a period of residence in another city/state within the United States.
+This fellowship is open to GRS PhD and MFA students whose research needs additional sources of funding.
 GRUF awards may not be used for foreign-based study or for attending professional conferences.
 GRUF may be used for other research or professional opportunities (such as a field school or workshop).

 There are two kinds of GRUF fellowships: